 November 15th, 2018

-The Lown Institute and the Journal of the American Family Physician are collaborating on a new series of commentary articles called the “Lown Right Care” series.
+The Lown Institute and the American Family Physician are collaborating on a new series of commentary articles called the “Lown Right Care” series.
 This series applies the framework of right care — evidence-based, patient-focused, high value care — to common clinical situations.
 Each article provides an example of a common clinical situation where there there are opportunities to avoid overuse by not doing things, and to improve underuse by incorporating things into routine practice.

 “At its core, the clinicians role is to be a trusted guide in the face of shared uncertainty.
 And to play that role, we clinicians must recognize that the most important dimension of our care of the patient is the strength of our relationship to the patient,” write authors Dr. Vikas Saini, president of the Lown Institute, and Dr. Kenny Lin, Professor of Family Medicine at the Georgetown University Medical Center.